Associate Degree of Arts

 The Associate Degree of Arts requires the completion of 72 credit points (8 units) which shall include:

-One compulsory Unit (9 credit points):
+One Compulsory Unit (9 credit points), to be selected from:

-• A6176 Faith, Texts and Meaning
+• A6176 Faith Texts and Meaning

 9 credit points (one unit) in Christian Thought and Experience, selected from:

-• E6100 Christian Ethics OR;
+• E6100 Christian Ethics

-• H61xx Introduction to Church History OR;
+• H6100 Introduction to Church History

-• S61xx Introduction to Christian Spirituality
+• S6102 Introduction to Christian Spirituality

 9 credit points (one unit) in Christian Communication, selected from: